Signed uploads

 Response:

-To work with File Uploader, install and configure it first.
-Then specify the secure signature and secure expire options.
+To work with File Uploader, specify the secure signature and secure expire options.

 Possible errors